 - Setting and holding out for a high price usually pays off.
 Potential buyers will gain an impression of genuine self-confidence.

-- Decide what price you are likely to get.
+- Decide what price you are realistically likely to get.

-- Reject buyers who are significantly below this level.
+- Reject buyers who make an opening offer significantly below this level.

 - The process of meeting buyers can be disruptive to managing and running your business.
 Balance the access you give buyers with maintaining confidentiality and productivity.